afbrilian/Java-Spring-JDBC/README.md

 * Second Commit [41ea67](https://github.com/afbrilian/Java-Spring-JDBC/commit/41ea67dc3a6e3f879173f62c9961a7feae2fccbe)

-There is the spring framework to save the day!! define the dependency for the commons-dbcp and spring framework in pom.xml. create the xml file for spring dependency (from now on forward I will stick to the datasource-dbcp.xml), define the datasource bean which use the org.apache.commons.dbcp.BasicDataSource class. the datasource bean use destroy-method close so the connection to the database will be closed everytime the process is complete, and define the other properties by loaded it from .properties file which located in :
+There is the spring framework to save the day!! define the dependency for the spring DriverManagerDataSource(not the commons-dbcp, it is outdated and i have changed it in my latest commit) and spring framework in pom.xml. create the xml file for spring dependency (from now on forward I will stick to the datasource-dbcp.xml), define the datasource bean which use the org.apache.commons.dbcp.BasicDataSource class. the datasource bean use destroy-method close so the connection to the database will be closed everytime the process is complete, and define the other properties by loaded it from .properties file which located in :
 ```